Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 ## Arcade Learning Environment

-We compared TRPO, TRPO-pixel-SimHash, TRPO-BASS-SimHash and TRPO-AE-SimHash with 15M steps in six games listed in original paper

-> We provide a notebook example for TRPO_baseline with 0.5M steps which can be run on kaggle
+We compared TRPO, TRPO-pixel-SimHash, TRPO-BASS-SimHash and TRPO-AE-SimHash with 15M steps in six games listed in original paper.
+Moreover, we provide a notebook example for TRPO_baseline with 0.5M steps which can be run on kaggle.

 <br>